surazverma/Train_Journey_Reminder/README.md

 ## Description
 Train Journey Reminder is developed for the users who travel a lot from Indian railways.
 This application will remind users about their upcoming journey.
 The user has to enter the PNR number, to check and save all the info as a reminder where date is the journey date and the time is selected by the user.
-This application is a submition as a Capstone Project for Udacity.
+This application is a submission as a Capstone Project for Udacity.

 ## Features
 * Search passenger information